 Connect – Collaborate – Transform

-Change Food is a grassroots movement creating a healthy, equitable food system.
+Change Food is a grassroots movement creating a healthy, equitable food system from the ground up.

-We provide various levels of expertise to organizations that are not getting sufficient support yet are creating real, replicable change.
-In addition, through conferences, events and special projects, Change Food raises public awareness and connects various parts of the food movement.
+Through conferences, events and special projects, Change Food raises public awareness, educates and connects various parts of the ever-expanding food movement.

 Goals of Change Food: